Dr Luca Bosetti PhD, PGDip, UKCP, CPJA, CP-UK

 Between 2013 and 2017 I was service manager for the GamCare counselling service in the East Midlands area and placement coordinator and supervisor for students on psychotherapy placements from the Sherwood Psychotherapy Training Institute and the University of Nottingham.

-Since the beginning of the Covid-19 outbreak I have worked as a clinical supervisor for the Psychosis Therapy Project, a face-to-face and online therapy service for clients experiencing psychosis provided by Islington Mind (www.islingtonmind.org.uk).
+I am currently working as a clinical supervisor for the Psychosis Therapy Project, a face-to-face and online therapy service for clients experiencing psychosis provided by Islington Mind (www.islingtonmind.org.uk).

 I also teach regularly in the public seminar programme of the Centre for Freudian Analysis and Research (www.cfar.org.uk) and I have been invited to run training workshops and seminars for different clinical services in London, including the Highbury Counselling Centre, Brixton Mind, and Lambeth and Southwark Mind.